 Customer story

-As part of the strategy implementation, GTK defined a comprehensive service model for customer work at the beginning of 2020 to strengthen customer operations and customer understanding.
+GTK wanted to strengthen customer operations and customer understanding.
+As part of the strategy implementation, GTK defined a comprehensive service model for customer work at the beginning of 2020.
 The key components of the service model included customer segmentation, care models, customer feedback processes, and a customer activity monitoring model.

 The CRM system implementation project started in April 2020 with a preparatory phase (known as Design Sprint 0), during which a detailed work plan was prepared, user requirements were defined, and migration and integration strategies were drawn up.